srinathtang123/nsfw-classifier/README.md

 # nsfw-classifier
-the aim of this repo is to train a nsfw classifier for indian languages
+The aim of this repo is to train a nsfw classifier for indian languages